Catechist (Pre-K to 10th Grade):

 Eucharistic Ministers to the Homebound brings a part of the community with you by sharing the Word of God and the Eucharist with them.
 You are making them feel a part of the parish community, visiting with them and praying with them and by bringing them the bulletin or the newsletter for on-going information and news of the parish community, assuring them that they are still a part of us.

-Food Pantry is located in the Parish Center.
-With the help of the volunteers and the generosity of parishioners, we are able to maintain the stock on the shelves enabling us to help those in need.
+Food Pantry: The Food Pantry is located in the Parish Center.
+With the help of volunteers and the generosity of parishioners, we are able to maintain stock on the shelves and help those in the City of Cohoes who are in need.
+During the year, there are food drives for different occasions, such as Easter and Christmas.
+Boy Scouts conduct food collection efforts for donation to the Food Pantry.
+Other area churches, such as St Michael’s Parish also collect food for donation to the Food Pantry.

 Collection Counters: Join our team on Monday mornings at the Parish Center to assist with counting the weekly collection.
 No finance background is necessary.

 Handyperson: If you are handy in carpentry, plumbing, electrical, painting, etc., your knowledge and assistance with some of these skilled tasks is needed and welcome!

 Seasonal Grounds Maintenance: For most of the year the grounds are taken care of by staff.
 The rest of the year we depend on volunteers to keep up the properties.